-Adjusted Net Income and Adjusted Net Income Per Share
+Adjusted Net Income (Loss) and Adjusted Net Income (Loss) Per Share

-We define Adjusted Net Income as net income (loss) attributable to Upstart Holdings, Inc. common stockholders exclusive of stock-based compensation expense and certain payroll tax expenses and acquisition-related costs.
-Adjusted Net Income Per Share is calculated by dividing Adjusted Net Income Per Share by the weighted-average common shares outstanding.
-See the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Reconciliation of Non-GAAP Financial Measures" for a reconciliation of net income (loss) attributable to Upstart Holdings, Inc. common stockholders to Adjusted Net Income per Share.
+We define Adjusted Net Income (Loss) as net income (loss) exclusive of stock-based compensation expense and certain payroll tax expenses as well as certain items that are not related to core business and ongoing operations, such as reorganization expenses and net gain on a lease modification.
+Adjusted Net Income (Loss) Per Share is calculated by dividing Adjusted Net Income (Loss) Per Share by the weighted-average common shares outstanding.
+See the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Reconciliation of Non-GAAP Financial Measures" for a reconciliation of net income (loss) to Adjusted Net Income (Loss) and Adjusted Net Income (Loss) per Share.